Get a quick reply from here!

 Lhasa is an ancient city with a history of 1400 years.
 It is home to the world’s highest palace, the holiest temples and meditation sites, and the simplest people.
 Not only rich in cultural and historic sites, but also natural attractions, Lhasa is undoubtedly a wonderful place for tourists to stay for a couple of days.

-Potala Place, Jokhang Temple, Barkhor Street, Drepung Monastery, Sera Monastery
+Kathmandu, Nagarkot, Potala Palace, Jokhang Temple, Sera Monastery